The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Numerical Characterization of -SRGs

-That said, given a nonzero normalized vector $(z_0,\nu_0)\in\cF\times\rF$, computing the extremal values of the projection of the cross section $\dwshell(A)\cap \plane(n,m)$ onto the direction spanned by $(z_0,\nu_0)$ is essentially an SDP problem, which can be efficiently solved using convex optimization toolboxes.
-Specifically, this can be achieved by solving (\ref{opt:sdp}) for both $Q=\hermp*(\cj(z_0)A)+\nu_0A\ct A$ and its additive inverse (see \cref{fig:dwct-sdp}).
+That said, given a nonzero normalized vector $(z_0,\nu_0)\in\cF\times\rF$, computing the extremal values of the orthogonal projection of the cross section $\dwshell(A)\cap \plane(n,m)$ onto the subspace spanned by $(z_0,\nu_0)$ can be cast as an SDP problem and efficiently solved using convex optimization toolboxes.
+Specifically, this can be done by solving (\ref{opt:sdp}) for both $Q=\hermp*(\cj(z_0)A)+\nu_0A\ct A$ and its additive inverse (see \cref{fig:dwct-sdp}).
+In light of this, the numerical approximation of the boundary of any cross section of a DW shell, which we refer to as its tomographic projection, can be refined to any desired resolution by solving a sequence of SDPs.